 34 CFR 300.207 - Personnel development.
-The LEA must ensure that all personnel

-The LEA must ensure that all personnel necessary to carry out Part B of the Act are appropriately and adequately prepared, subject to the requirements of 34 CFR 300.156 (related to personnel qualifications) and section 2122 of the ESEA.
+The LEA must ensure that all personnel necessary to carry out Part B of the Act are appropriately and adequately prepared, subject to the requirements of 34 CFR 300.156 (related to personnel qualifications) and

+Section 2122 of the ESEA.